swarby/A7_LacourseSpindleDetector/README.txt

 ### Who do I talk to if I need help? ###

-* Contact Simon Warby : simon.c.warby@umontreal.ca
+* Contact Karine Lacourse : karine.lacourse.cnmtl@ssss.gouv.qc.ca

 ### REMARKS : ###
     Free use and modification of this code is permitted, provided that